 Personal loan

-A personal loan or line of credit may be either unsecured or secured by assets other than your home or car.
-Personal loan term lengths and interest rates vary depending on the lender and your financial situation.
+This one doesn’t involve your home equity, but if you need funds and the above aren’t valid options, a personal loan or line of credit may be something to consider.
+These can be either unsecured or secured by assets (not your home or car), and their term lengths and interest rates vary depending on the lender and your financial situation.
+Keep in mind that personal loan rates tend to be higher than rates on home equity products.

 Home equity loan FAQs